Backlinks (Link Building)

 Effective link building is less about “getting links” and more about creating reasons to be linked.

-There are three layers behind most sustainable link building.
+There are three practical layers behind most sustainable link building.

 Common examples include: